Page settings

 "The Wild Way" has been certified by "Reisen für Alle" and described as being appropriate to the target group.
 You can download the detailed report here (in german) or obtain them from the National Park authority.

-In the summer months, it is possible to take the bus to get to and from the guided ranger tour every Sunday at 1 p.m.
+• In the summer months it is possible to travel to and from the ranger tour by bus